rolodato/dotenv-safe/README.markdown

 ## `allowEmptyValues`

-If a variable is defined in the example file and has an empty value, enabling this option will not throw an error.
+If a variable is defined in the example file and has an empty value in the environment, enabling this option will not throw an error after loading.
 Defaults to `false`.

 ## `sample`